Common NH & MA Home Inspection FAQ's

 In the inspection field there is a wide range of difference in years of experience, education, credentials, quality of report, and time spent with you; before, during and after the inspection.
 Remember to compare these when you are comparing price.

-Second, we stand behind our prices.
-Our detailed NH & MA Home Inspection and Wood Destroying Insect Inspection cost reflects the quality of our report, the credentials of our inspector, and, is far less than the value of his findings.
-We are well aware we are not the "cheapest" home inspection company.
+First, we stand behind our prices.
+Our detailed NH & MA Home Inspection and Wood Destroying Insect Inspection cost reflects the quality of our report, the credentials of our inspector, and, our price is far less than the value of our inspector's findings.
+We're aware we are not the "cheapest" home inspection company, and, we're not the most expensive either.

 7. When can I schedule my MA or NH Home Inspection?